#1 Home Improvement Retailer

 Plant Seeds Outside With Direct Sow

-Your seeds might struggle to grow or get washed away, or rodents or bugs might eat the sprouts.
+Your seeds might struggle to grow or get washed away, or bugs or rodents might eat the sprouts.
 But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
-The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are primed to survive and hardy, although there are no guarantees in the long term.
+The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are hardy, although there are no guarantees.

 Start Seeds Indoors